-The PTP Info Instrument provides information about the PTP Grand Master (GM) clock to which the Qx system is locked on SFP+A, together with an indication of the quality of the lock to PTP.
+- GM Info: Provides information about the PTP Grand Master (GM) clock to which the system is locked on SFP E and / or SFP F. - Qx Status: Provides information about the configuration, operating mode and status of the unit with respect to the PTP reference signal, together with an indication of the quality of the lock to PTP. - Messaging: Provides information about the timing and number of Announce and Sync PTP messages.

-You can select PTP as the Qx system reference in the Video Timing & System Reference Instrument.
+You can select the system reference in the Video Timing & System Reference Instrument.
+Use the System Reference dropdown list to select either PTP SFP E, PTP SFP E or Free Run.

-The selection of IGMP Max Version in this window affects all Qx IGMP requests (that is, both PTP and Media Flows requested in the IP Receive - Flow Select Instrument.)
+The selection of IGMP Max Version in the SFP IP Network instrument affects all IGMP requests, including PTP and Media Flows requested in the IP Receive - Flow Select Instrument.)